-Accounts receivable from members and other assets are non-interest bearing and are normally settled between thirty days and twelve months.
+Accounts receivable from members and accounts receivable from other pools (see Note 11) are non-interest bearing and are normally settled between thirty days and twelve months.
 Management considers the net carrying amount of accounts receivable, net of provision for doubtful accounts, to be a reasonable approximation of the fair value of the assets because of the short-term nature of the assets.
-A portion of the receivables balance is due from related parties (see Note 11), which is considered to be fully recoverable.
-As at October 31, 2020, the amount of allowance is \$0 (2019: \$0) and the recorded impairment is \$0 (2019: \$0).